Wolfenstein: The New Order: Plot

-In July 1946, Blazkowicz and his comrades take part in an air raid against a fortress and weapons laboratory run by Deathshead but are captured and brought to a human experimentation laboratory.
-Blazkowicz escapes from the laboratory's emergency incinerator, although he is severely injured.
-He is admitted to a Polish psychiatric asylum where he remains in a catatonic state.
-In 1960, the Nazi regime orders the asylum to be "shut down" and executes Anya's parents when they resist.
-Blazkowicz awakens from his vegetative state and eliminates the extermination squad before escaping with Anya.
-Blazkowicz and Anya drive to her grandparents' farm, where they inform him that the Nazis had defeated the United States in 1948 and that the members of the ensuing anti-Nazi Resistance have been captured.
-Blazkowicz interrogates a captured officer from the asylum, learning that the top members of the Resistance are imprisoned in Berlin's Eisenwald Prison.
+In July 1946, the Allies, on the brink of defeat in Europe, launch a massive aerial raid against a fortress and weapons laboratory run by Deathshead.
+Blazkowicz, a paratrooper taking part in the operation, joins the assault but is captured inside its human experimentation laboratory.
+Blazkowicz escapes from the laboratory's emergency incinerator, but is severely injured and admitted to a Polish psychiatric asylum where he remains in a catatonic state.
+When a Nazi death squad orders the asylum to be "shut down" and executes Anya's parents when they resist, Blazkowicz regains consciousness and eliminates the extermination squad before fleeing with Anya to her grandparents' farm.
+When Blazkowicz identifies himself, Anya and her grandparents reveal it is 1960 and that the Nazis defeated and occupied the United States in 1948, achieving world domination; an anti-Nazi Resistance fought back, but almost all members have been captured or killed.
+Blazkowicz interrogates a captured officer from the asylum and learns the top members of the Resistance are imprisoned in Berlin's Eisenwald Prison.
 Anya's grandparents smuggle her and Blazkowicz through a checkpoint in Stettin before they travel to Berlin.
 During the train ride, Blazkowicz encounters Frau Engel for the first time.
-When they arrive, Anya helps Blazkowicz break into Eisenwald Prison, where he rescues the person he spared fourteen years prior (Fergus or Wyatt) and finds that the Resistance movement is led by Caroline, who was left paralyzed due to an incident at Isenstadt in 2009's Wolfenstein.
+When they arrive, Anya helps Blazkowicz break into Eisenwald Prison, where he rescues the person he spared fourteen years prior (Fergus or Wyatt) and learns the Resistance movement is led by Caroline, who was left paralyzed due to an incident at Isenstadt in 2009's Wolfenstein.

-The Resistance executes an attack on a Nazi research facility in London, bombing their operations base, and stealing secret documents and prototype stealth helicopters.
-The documents reveal the Nazis are relying on reverse-engineered technology derived from the Da'at Yichud, which created such inventions as energy weapons, computer artificial intelligence, and super concrete; however, it is revealed that someone is tampering with the super concrete's formula, making it susceptible to mold deterioration.
+The Resistance executes an attack on a Nazi research facility in London, bombing their operations base and stealing secret documents and prototype stealth helicopters.
+The documents reveal the Nazis are relying on reverse-engineered technology derived from the Da'at Yichud, which created inventions such as energy weapons, computer artificial intelligence, and super concrete; however, it is revealed that someone is tampering with the super concrete's formula, making it susceptible to mold deterioration.
 The Resistance discovers a match with Set, who is imprisoned in Camp Belica.
 Blazkowicz agrees to go undercover inside Camp Belica and meets Set, who tells him that the Nazis have co-opted Da'at Yichud technology to mass-produce and control robots, and offers to help the Resistance in return for the destruction of the camp.
-Blazkowicz finds a battery for a device that controls Camp Belica's robots, which he and Set then use to incapacitate Engel, destroy the camp, and liberate its prisoners.
+Blazkowicz finds a battery for a device that controls Camp Belica's robots, which he and Set use to incapacitate Engel, destroy the camp, and liberate its prisoners.